| Home

 Application

-corrosion due to electrochemical process between ship hull and chemical
+electrochemical process between ship hull and chemical substance present in

-protection is to determine the current density (CD) of the hull material.
-In
+designing cathodic protection is to determine the current density (CD) of the

-traditional process, the CD is whether determined by a simulation software or
+hull material.
+In traditional process, the CD is whether determined by a

 Nabin Das Sirajum Munir |